There are two groups of people who want to learn how to start freelancing:

 - What skills do you have?

 Let’s use my SEO writing service as an example again.

 What do you do?

-I help businesses increase sales by connecting them with people who need their products or services.
+I help businesses increase sales by creating and working on their websites so that people who need their products or services can find them organically.

 What skills (Certifications or experience) do I have?

 - Freelance writing experience on Upwork and Fiverr